 Where to stay in Battambang

 You have to stay overnight.
 Battambang is a three-hour drive from Siem Reap so a day-trip just doesn’t make sense.
-The most central hotel in Battambang and the best-located accommodation for this itinerary is colonial-inspired Bambu Hotel in the centre, however, the lively little city has some of Cambodia’s most charming small boutique hotels on its outskirts.
-We also love Maisons Wat Kor and Battambang Resort just out of town.
-You’ll find more accommodation in our guide to where to stay in Battambang.
+The most central hotel in Battambang and the best-located accommodation for this itinerary is colonial-inspired Bambu Hotel in the centre if you want a swimming pool, and Bric-a-Brac, an atmospheric B&B slap-bang in the colonial heart of town if you don’t.
+However, the laidback little city has two more intimate boutique hotels with swimming pools on its outskirts, Maisons Wat Kor and Battambang Resort.
+You’ll find reviews for these and more accommodation in our guide to where to stay in Battambang.

 How to Get Around Battambang